strategicmarket/apimachine/README.md

 1. clone the project - `git clone https://github.com/strategicmarket/apimachine.git`
 3. Update configuration parameters.
 A .env file with port=3100 is needed
-4. start the app - npm run start
+4. start the app and execute the set of ava tests- npm run start

 Runs on port 3100